haozeli-ling/Semantics001/README.md

 ## Reference

-- Coppock, Liz and Lucas Champollion.
-2020.
-Invitation to Formal Semantics.
-Cambridge.
 - Kearns, Kate.
-2011.
-Semantics.
+2011. *Semantics*.
 Bloomsbury.
 - Portner, Paul.
-2005.
-What is Meaning?
-Blackwell.
+2005. *What is Meaning?* Blackwell.
 - Schlenker, Phillippe.
-2022.
-What It All Means.
+2022. *What It All Means*.
 MIT Press.